eonil/CocoaPlusPlus/DESIGN PRINCIPALS.md

 		};

 	Then, copy is bare pointer copy, not a semantic deep copy.
-If you want to perform semantic copy then you have you call `copy` method just like an Objective-C object.
+If you want to perform semantic copy, then you have to call `copy` method just like an Objective-C object.

-	Anyway, unlike Objective-C, copy method is not implemented by default.
-This is formal convention to name semantic copy method as `copy`, so you can call the method just if a class has it.
+	Anyway, unlike Objective-C, copy method is not provided by default.
+It is a formal convention naming semantic copy method as `copy`, so you can call the method just if a class has it.